clamarobcn/clamarobcn/README.md

 - 👋 Hi, I’m @clamarobcn
-- 👀 I’m interested in web development like vuex, universal angular, and laravel.
+- 👀 I’m interested in web development like react, flux, and laravel.
 - 🌱 I’m currently learning web3, blockchain and crypotocurrencies.
 - 💞️ I’m looking to collaborate on amazing web projects.
 - 📫 How to reach me: just send me email.